openlegend/core-rules/core/SRD.md

 **Description:** Fights are called “knock down, drag out” for a reason.
 Knocking an opponent prone is a common way for one combatant to gain the upper hand.
-Knockdown can be caused by a thunderous blow from a great axe, an earth shattering bolt of supernatural energy, or a well aimed shove in a direction where the enemy's balance is weak. \newline
+Knockdown can be caused by a thunderous blow from a great axe, an earth shattering bolt of extraordinary energy, or a well aimed shove in a direction where the enemy's balance is weak. \newline

 **Effect:** The target falls prone.
 Prone targets have disadvantage 1 on all attacks